fledge-iot/fledge/docs/OMF.rst

   Concise
-     No suffix or prefix is added to the asset name and property name when creating the Elements and Attributes in the Asset Framework.
+     No suffix or prefix is added to the asset name and property name when creating obejcts in the Asset Framework and PI Points in the PI Data Archive.
-     However if the structure of an asset changes a new AF Element will be created which will have the suffix -type*x* appended to it.
+     However, if the structure of an asset changes a new AF Element Template will be created which will have the suffix -type*x* appended to it.

   Use Type Suffix
      The AF Element names will be created from the asset names by appending the suffix -type*x* to the asset name.
-If the structure of an asset changes a new Element name will be created with an updated suffix.
+If the structure of an asset changes a new AF Element name will be created with an updated suffix.

   Use Attribute Hash
-     Attribute names will be created using a numerical hash as a prefix.
+     AF Attribute names will be created using a numerical hash as a prefix.

   Backward Compatibility
-     The naming reverts to the rules that were used by version 1.9.1 and earlier of Fledge, both type suffices and attribute hashes will be applied to the naming.
+     The naming reverts to the rules that were used by version 1.9.1 and earlier of Fledge: both type suffixes and attribute hashes will be applied to the name.

 Asset Framework Hierarchy Rules
 -------------------------------

-The Asset Framework rules allow the location of specific assets within the PI Asset Framework to be controlled.
-There are two basic type of hint;
+The Asset Framework rules allow the location of specific assets within the Asset Framework to be controlled.
+There are two basic type of hint:

-  - Asset name placement, the name of the asset determines where in the Asset Framework the asset is placed
+  - Asset name placement: the name of the asset determines where in the Asset Framework the asset is placed,

-  - Meta data placement, metadata within the reading determines where the asset is placed in the Asset Framework
+  - Meta data placement: metadata within the reading determines where the asset is placed in the Asset Framework.

-The rules are encoded within a JSON document, this document contains two properties in the root of the document; one for name based rules and the other for metadata based rules
+The rules are encoded within a JSON document.
+This document contains two properties in the root of the document: one for name based rules and the other for metadata based rules.

 .. code-block:: console